ngducanh126/apollo-coding-challenge/README.md

 Right now, the /vehicle REST endpoint returns all records, which could slow things down as the dataset grows.
 I plan to add pagination with page and limit parameters  and this will make responses faster and more efficient.

+**Filter and sorting as query parameters**

+This can give the client more flexibility to grab data.

+**API versioning**

+This supports backward compatability and ensures the client code that is using older versions of the API don't break.

 **Cybersecurity Upgrades**